brocaar/chirpstack-docs/content/guides/google-cloud-platform.md

 If all is well, then you can start the service in the background using:

 {{<highlight bash>}}
-sudo systemctl start loraserver
+sudo systemctl start chirpstack-network-server
 {{< /highlight >}}

-### Install LoRa App Server
+### Install ChirpStack Application Server

-When you have completed all previous steps, then it is time to install the last component, [LoRa App Server](/lora-app-server/).
+When you have completed all previous steps, then it is time to install the last component, [ChirpStack Application Server](/application-server/).
 This is the application-server that provides a web interface for device management and will publish application data to a Pub/Sub topic.

 #### Create Pub/Sub topic

 In the GCP Console, navigate to **Pub/Sub > Topics**.
-Then click **Create topic** to create a topic named `lora-app-server`.
+Then click **Create topic** to create a topic named `chirpstack-application-server`.

-#### Install LoRa App Server
+#### Install ChirpStack Application Server

-SSH to the VM and execute the following command to install LoRa App Server:
+SSH to the VM and execute the following command to install ChirpStack Application Server:

 {{<highlight bash>}}
-sudo apt install lora-app-server
+sudo apt install chirpstack-application-server
 {{< /highlight >}}

-#### Configure LoRa App Server
+#### Configure ChirpStack Application Server

-The LoRa App Server configuration file is located at `/etc/lora-app-server/lora-app-server.toml`.
+The ChirpStack Application Server configuration file is located at `/etc/chirpstack-application-server/chirpstack-application-server.toml`.
 Below you will find a minimal but working configuration example.
-Please refer to the LoRa App Server [Configuration](/lora-app-server/install/config/) documentation for all the available options.
+Please refer to the ChirpStack Application Server [Configuration](/application-server/install/config/) documentation for all the available options.

 You need to replace the following values:

-* **[PASSWORD]** with the `loraserver_as` PostgreSQL user password
+* **[PASSWORD]** with the `chirpstack_as` PostgreSQL user password
 * **[POSTGRESQL_IP]** with the **Primary IP address** of the created PostgreSQL instance
 * **[REDIS_IP]** with the **IP address** of the created Redis instance
 * **[JWT_SECRET]** with your own random JWT secret (e.g. the output of `openssl rand -base64 32`)